-You can transfer to four-year institutions offering bachelor's degree programs in Social Work, Human Services Administration, Counseling and Psychology (see the Human Services Manual for more information).
+You can transfer to four-year institutions offering bachelor's degree programs in Social Work, Human Services Administration, Counseling and Psychology.

 Whom can I contact with specific questions?

-First attend an orientation; many general questions are answered in these sessions.
+First attend an information session; many general questions are answered in these sessions.
 If you have more specific questions, you can contact Nicole Williams, Coordinator of Human Services, or Elizabeth Appel, Chair of Health and Human Services.